Our site uses cookies. By continuing to use it, you are agreeing to our Cookie Policy.

 Alison Russo, Artist Protection Fund (USA)

-Julie Trébault, Director
+Julie Trébault, Executive Director

-Rama Halaseh is the Senior Manager for International Programs at the Artists at Risk Connection.
+Rama Halaseh is the Deputy Director of Strategy at the Artists at Risk Connection.
 She has a decade of experience working on civic engagement, freedom of expression, and cultural development across the Middle East and North Africa.
 While managing the Open Society Foundations (OSF)’s Media, Culture, and Ideas unit, Rama designed and implemented crisis response schemes supporting cultural organizations and artists at risk through participatory grant-making and donor collaboratives.
 Prior to joining OSF, Rama led IREX’s regional efforts during the war in Syria by providing holistic digital, physical and psychosocial safety training and emergency assistance to hundreds of journalists and citizen journalists.
 Most recently, Rama led the design and rollout of Meta’s regional social impact and digital literacy strategies with the mission of promoting effective and safe use of online platforms, particularly among vulnerable communities, refugees, and women.
 She holds a master's in Public Administration from Syracuse University and a master's in Diplomacy from the University of Malta.

-Adam Shapiro, Consultant for International Programs
+Adam Shapiro, Deputy Director of Programs

 Manojna Yeluri, Asia Regional Representative